JurajNyiri/HomeAssistant-Tapo-Control/README.md

 This custom component creates:

-Doorbells, Cameras:
+Doorbells, Cameras (for each lens, if supported):

 - Up to 4 camera entities: HD and SD, using RTSP standard or TP-Link proprietary video protocol.
 If you choose to use direct entities, it is recommended to disable `Use Stream from Home Assistant` in options for the best performance and battery life.
 - Binary sensor for motion after the motion is detected for the first time and a binary sensor for doorbell press
 - Light entity, if the camera supports a floodlight switch
 - Buttons for Calibrate, Format, Manual Alarm start & stop, Moving the camera, Reboot and syncing time
-- Switch entities for Auto track, Flip setting, LED Indicator, Lens Distortion Correction, (Rich) Notifications, Recording, Microphone Mute, Microphone Noise Cancelling, Automatically Upgrade Firmware, HDR mode, Alarm Trigger Event types, Privacy Zones, Diagnose Mode, Smart Track specific switches, Audio Recording and Privacy mode
+- Switch entities for Auto track, Flip setting, LED Indicator, Lens Distortion Correction, (Rich) Notifications, Recording, Microphone Mute, Microphone Noise Cancelling, Automatically Upgrade Firmware, HDR mode, Alarm Trigger Event types, Privacy Zones, Diagnose Mode, Smart Track specific switches, Smart Dual Track specific switches, Audio Recording and Privacy mode
-- Select entities for Automatic Alarm, Light Frequency, Motion Detection, Night Vision, Spotlight Intensity, Alarm Type, Quick Response and Move to Preset
+- Select entities for Automatic Alarm, Light Frequency, Motion Detection, Night Vision, Spotlight Intensity, Alarm Type, Quick Response, Smart Dual Track Method and Move to Preset
 - Number entity for Movement Angle, Speaker Volume, Microphone Volume, Spotlight Intensity, Siren Volume, Siren Duration and Motion Detection Digital Sensitivity
 - Media Source for browsing and playing recordings stored on camera
 - Sensor entity that reports monitor media sync status